lingxiaozhou/Aggregated-Hawkes-Processes/code/README.md

-This folder contains all necessary files to run all the simulations for three scenarios we considered (temporal process, single spatio_temporal process and multiple spatio-temporal process).
+This folder contains all utility functions to run all the simulations for three scenarios we considered (temporal process, single spatio_temporal process and multiple spatio-temporal process).
 The contents of this folder are as follows:

 * aggregation.R: function for aggregating a continous Hawkes process
 * combineMCMC.R: function that combines two MCMC chains